 At the moment, Facebook is one of the most visited websites that bring astronomical profit to its shareholders.
 Mark’s enemies call him an “autistic mumbler” who has stolen the idea of a social network from Harvard mates or a prudent businessman with an “unhealthy gleam in his eyes”.
 The rest consider him as a genius and it’s hard to argue with that.

 Attacks of former colleagues, skeptics and haters weren’t the only things Zuckerberg had to cope with.
 Over the past few years, Facebook got in a string of scandals.
 Facebook – Cambridge Analytica data scandal was so big that Zuckerberg testified in front of Congress.

 Political analysis harvested data of 87 million users via a Facebook app.
 In 2016, Cambridge Analytica was working with Donald Trump, building voter profile before the Presidential Election.
 The revelation caused a backlash in Washington as politicians demanded Zuckerberg to testify in front of Congress.
 After a period of silence, the Facebook founder agreed to testify.
 Zuckerberg publicly apologized for the data breach: “It was my mistake, and I’m sorry.
 I started Facebook, I run it, and I’m responsible for what happens here”.

 Cambridge Analytica became defunct on 1 May 2018.
 Nevertheless, the firm’s former employees have been working for President Donald Trump’s 2020 re-election.

 Retaining Deleted Videos

-To smooth out the effects of Cambridge Analytica case, Facebook allowed its users to download all their personal data.
+To smooth out the effects of the Cambridge Analytica case, Facebook allowed its users to download all their personal data.
 It should have helped people to know what data Facebook stores.
 However, it called a public outcry as videos people thought had been deleted were still in Facebook’s archives.

 Facebook apologies for the video retention and called it a bug.